Digital Twins, transforming energy management for a more sustainable future

 Efficiency and reliability of electrical networks

 Thanks to the integration of academic and business knowledge, this project exemplifies the potential of Digital Twins to virtually replicate the behavior of networks, anticipate incidents and offer adapted solutions in real time .
-With this technology, the aim is not only to maximize operational efficiency, but also to contribute to global sustainability, in line with the goals of the energy transition.
+With this technology, the aim is not only to maximize operational efficiency, but also to contribute to global sustainability, in line with the objectives of the energy transition.

 This is a clear example of how Industrial Doctorates promote applied innovation in strategic sectors, combining advanced research and real market needs.
 The project not only responds to the current demands of the energy sector, but also aligns with the major technological and environmental challenges that define the future of energy management in Catalonia.